USAJOBS/help-center/how-to/application/index.md

 3. Find the job announcement for which you would like to apply.
 You can use Basic, Advanced, Map, or your **Saved Searches** to find job announcements.
 4. Thoroughly review the job announcement, including the **How to Apply** and **Required Documents** sections.
 5. Selecty **Apply Online**.
 The USAJOBS application process will guide you through five steps:
-The USAJOBS application process will guide you through five steps:

   1. Select Resume
   2. Select Documents